segmentio/analytics-react/README.md

 order by price desc
 ```

 3. **Install tracking for the last time**.
-Our unified tracking code makes integrating new apps simple.
 You only need to instrument Segment once.
 Reduce all of your tracking code and advertising tags into a single API.

 4. **Send data from anywhere**.
 Send Segment data from any device, then we’ll transform and send it on to any tool.
-We support browsers, phones, tablets, smart watches, TVs, iBeacons, and more!

 ## Quickstart